A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Applications of the shadow lemma

-\begin{theorem}[Dirichlet-type theorem] Let $(X,d)$ be a Busemann regular hyperbolic metric space and $\Gamma$ a group of isometries acting geometrically finitely $X$ with parabolic elements.
-Then there exist constants $c_1,c_2$ and $c_3$ such that for all $s\leq c_1$, the set
+\begin{theorem}[Dirichlet-type theorem] Let $(X,d)$ be a proper hyperbolic metric space and $\Gamma$ a geometrically finite group of isometries of $X$ with parabolic elements.
+Then there exist constants $c_1>0,c_2\geq 1$ such that for all $s\leq c_1$, the set